mwturvey/InteractSwitch/README.md

 - Removes the need for supports on the Base piece.
 - Decreases the required sanding by tapering the tabs on the ButtonCapHolder.

+Note: Only the generic ButtonBase has been updated, not the ButtonBase_Spade.

 # InteractSwitch
 Designs for a set of assistive technology switches